- An indexing career

 There are a range of courses and workshops on indexing, and the various ANZSI groups offer a chance to meet others interested in indexing at meetings.

-Resources for ANZSI members are listed in the members’ area of this website.
+Resources and reading lists for ANZSI members are listed in the members’ area of this website.